IIIF/api/metadata_api/metadata_1.1.md

   * An early printed book that has had each page digitized and the transcribed text associated with each page.
   * A digitized newspaper with the text extracted automatically by Optical Character Recognition and linked to the individual line in its depiction
   * A photograph, digitized front and back.
-  * A large map where the image depicting it can be zoomed and panned for ease of inspection
+  * A large map where the image depicting it can be zoomed and panned for ease of inspection.
   * A manuscript that has been disbound and is now separated across different institutions, some of which have digitized their leaves.
-  * An important manuscript that has had multiple digitizations over time as technology improves, any of which should be available to the user to compare
+  * An important diary that has had multiple digitizations over time as technology improves, any of which should be available to the user to compare
-  * A manuscript that has been re-used by erasing the original text and writing over top of it, where the original text can be recovered using modern techniques of multi-spectral imaging.
+  * A painting that has been re-used by erasing the original and painting over top of it, where the original artwork can be recovered using modern techniques of multi-spectral imaging.
-  * That same manuscript (a palimpsest) where all of the different images of a single page, taken for the text reconstruction, are available to be displayed.
+  * A manuscript where different, multi-spectral images of a single page, taken for the text reconstruction, are available to be displayed.
-  * A book where pages are known to have existed, but have been lost or still exist but are too fragile to digitize without destroying them.
+  * A letter where pages are known to have existed, but have been lost or still exist but are too fragile to digitize without destroying them.
-  * Non rectangular pages, such as heart shaped renaissance manuscripts.
+  * Objects that are not basically rectangular.
   * A page where only fragments of it remain, and they are not rectangular.
 These fragments are often digitized together, regardless of the page that they originally came from, and must be able to be associated with the correct pages separately.
   * The same fragment, where the text is known from other witnesses, or can be otherwise inferred, which should be associated in the display of the object even though the physical content no longer exists.
-  * Older projects which only digitized the "interesting" sections of an object, such as the illuminations or famous parts.
+  * Older projects which only digitized the "interesting" sections of an object, such as the interesting or famous parts.
 Equivalently, they may have digitized those sections in more detail, and the rest to a lower quality.
-  * Disagreement between scholars as to the correct reconstruction of fragments, or how a text should be read.
+  * Disagreement between scholars as to the correct reconstruction of an object.
   * A score where the music has been transcribed into modern notation, which should be associated with the page in the same way as transcribed text.
   * The same score, where the music has been performed and recorded, which should be associated with the page so that the performance can be played to the user.
   * Transcription of diagrams, formulae, charts or tables into individual images, or other digitally accessible resources.